Skip to main content

 HVAC Education, Buying Tips, Furnaces, Technology

-How Do Oil Furnaces Work?
+How Does An Oil Furnaces Work?

 Ever wonder how your home heating system works?
 The first step is to identify how you heat your home.
 If it’s an oil furnace, you have the type of system that has been a reliable source of comfort to U.S. homeowners since the 1920s.